NbAiLab/notram/model_card_updates/sft_llama_template.md

 The model is released under the [Llama {{ version }} Community License](https://github.com/meta-llama/llama-models/blob/main/models/llama{{ version }}/LICENSE), allowing for research and commercial use within defined limitations.
 Refer to the [Acceptable Use Policy](https://llama.meta.com/llama{{ version }}/use-policy) for specific restrictions.

 ---

+### Citing & Authors
+The model was trained and documentation written by Per Egil Kummervold.

+---